pietrodileo/howlong/README.md

 # What it does

-Spreadsheets make estimates difficult to reuse, audit, and hand off. *HowLong?* keeps effort, contingency, and structure in one editable document.
-It separates **internal planning** from **client delivery**.
+Spreadsheets can make estimates difficult to reuse, audit, or hand off. *HowLong?* keeps effort, contingency, and structure together in one editable document, with separate views for **internal planning** and **client delivery**.

-All data stays local.
-Settings, models, and estimates are stored as readable JSON files on disk.
+Settings, models, and estimates stay on disk as readable JSON files.
+They remain portable and under your control.
 No account or cloud service is required.

 # Features

 ## Estimates

-- Start with a bundled Italian or English model, or build your own reusable template.
+- Use a bundled Italian or English model, or create a reusable template of your own.
-- Organize work into macros, subtasks, categories, labels, and notes.
+- Break work into macros, subtasks, categories, labels, and notes.
-- Add formula rows (sum, average, min, max × %) for overhead and management effort.
+- Add formula rows for sums, averages, minimums, maximums, and percentage-based overhead or management effort.
-- Apply contingency globally, by category, or to individual rows.
-Compare scenarios A/B/C before committing.
+- Set contingency globally, by category, or for individual rows.
+Compare scenarios A/B/C before you commit.
-- Track project metadata and an audit history of saves.
+- Keep project metadata and an audit history of saves.

 ## Planning and analysis

-- **Plan:** Use a day- or month-based Gantt with configurable weekends.
-The plan changes dates only, so effort stays unchanged.
-XLSX exports include base, base + CTG, and planned days for each activity.
+- **Plan:** Build a day- or month-based Gantt, choose whether weekends count, and export a complete view of each activity with its effort, contingency, and planned timeline.
-- **Analytics:** View summary cards, an activity donut, and stacked base-vs-contingency bars.
+- **Analytics:** Get an overview of the estimate with summary cards, a donut chart, and stacked bars.
 Drill into one macro or expand several.
-- **Compare:** Line up multiple saved estimates side by side.
+- **Compare:** Review saved estimates side by side.
-- **Manager view:** Round and redistribute values, include or exclude rows, and override the presented totals.
+- **Manager view:** Adjust the presentation by rounding or redistributing values, including or excluding rows, and overriding totals.
-- **Client view:** Preview the filtered version of what you deliver.
+- **Client view:** Show a filtered version of the estimate with only what you plan to deliver.

 ## Files and workflow

-- Save estimates in a local **Library**, using the default app data folder or a custom path.
+- Save estimates in the local **Library**, either in the default app-data folder or in a folder you choose.
 - Import and export JSON, YAML, and XLSX.
-Bulk-export selected library files as a ZIP.
+Export a selection of Library files as a ZIP.
 - Open exported files from the completion dialog.
 - Use keyboard shortcuts for saving, tabs, views, and undo/redo.
-- Choose an English or Italian UI and a light or dark theme.
+- Choose English or Italian, and switch between light and dark themes.

 # Download

 Download the latest stable installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases).
-If you already have the desktop app, use **Settings → Updates** to download and install the signed artifact for your system.
+If the desktop app is already installed, use **Settings → Updates** to download and install the appropriate update for your system.

 ## Install